attackdebris/nmap-ssl-parser/README.md

 ### Prerequisites

-The only pre-reqs is:
+The pre-reqs are:

+1. Python (tested on Python 2.7)
-1. You need a valid Nmap XML output file (see below)
+2. You need a valid Nmap XML output file (see below)

 ### Nmap XML File